Twin Ridges Elementary School District

 WELCOME TO GRIZZLY HILL SCHOOL

-Grizzly Hill School is a K-8 public school located in beautiful North Columbia.
+Grizzly Hill School is a TK-8 public school located in beautiful North Columbia.
 The school enjoys a family-like ambiance and is committed to a low student-teacher ratio with an average of 20 or fewer students per class.
-The student population hovers around 100 Kindergarten-Eight grade students.
+The student population hovers around 100 students.
 Classrooms tend to be multi-graded depending on the student population.

 Reach Out To Us